-As well as providing children with the skills to be able to utilise technology, we also believe it is vitally important for children to be aware of and understand the dangers that can come with the use of different devices both on and offline.
-E-safety skills are regularly taught and reinforced across the school in all year groups, ensuring that whenever children are exposed to technology, they are able to use it confidently and responsibly.
-We believe that by teaching children these technological skills, they can develop a deeper understanding of how technology can enhance their learning across a broader range of subjects.
+As well as providing children with the knowledge to be able to utilise technology, we also believe it is vitally important for children to be aware of and understand the dangers that can come with the use of different devices both on and offline.
+E-safety knowledge is regularly taught and reinforced across the school in all year groups, ensuring that whenever children are exposed to technology, they are able to use it confidently and responsibly.
+We believe that by teaching children this technological knowledge, they can develop a deeper understanding of how technology can enhance their learning across a broader range of subjects.

 How we teach Computing